How to Cast to an External Display from Windows 11

 Step 1Get Your External Display Ready

-To cast your Windows 11 display, first make sure your external screen, like a TV or projector, is turned on and ready to receive a connection.
+Before you cast your Windows 11 display, make sure your TV or projector is turned on and set up to receive a connection.
+If you’re using a wireless adapter like a Miracast dongle, ensure it’s plugged in and powered on too.

 Action: Turn on your external display (like your TV or projector).
 If you’re using a special device called a Miracast dongle or adapter (this plugs into your TV’s HDMI port to add wireless display features), make sure it’s plugged in and turned on too.

-Why?
-Miracast is the technology Windows uses to send your screen signal wirelessly.
-Your TV or projector must be on and searching for a Miracast connection.
-If you’re using an adapter, it acts as the receiver for your PC’s signal, so it needs to be connected and active.
+Miracast technology enables Windows to wirelessly send your screen signal to a display.
+Your television or projector must be powered on and actively seeking a Miracast connection.
+If you use a Miracast adapter, this adapter acts as the receiver for the PC's signal and requires a secure connection to be active.

 Step 2Tell 🪟 Windows 11 to Look for Displays